-Direct N_2O emissions are estimated separately from indirect emission, thought both use the same set of activity data.
-Emissions of nitrous oxide (N_2O) from Agricultural soils for the period from 1990 to 2015 are presented in Figure 5.6-1.
+Direct $N_2O$ emissions are estimated separately from indirect emission, thought both use the same set of activity data.
+Emissions of nitrous oxide ( $N_2O$ ) from Agricultural soils for the period from 1990 to 2017 are presented in Figure 5.6-1.
 Emissions decreased after 1990 and during the war due to specific national circumstances and limited agricultural practice at that time.
 Afterwards the emission trend is mostly influenced by the changes in the direct soil emissions.
-In 1997, 2001 and 2002 direct soil emissions increased due to the increase in mineral fertilizer consumption (1997, 2001) and also due to the increase in crop production.
+In 1997, 2001 and 2008 direct soil emissions increased due to the increase in mineral fertilizer consumption and also due to the increase in crop production.
 In the period from 2004-2008, emission increased in comparison to 2003 due to increases in mineral fertilizer consumption, number of animals and crop production.
-Emissions for the years 2009 and 2010 continue on a declining trend, mostly related to economic recession, while the year 2011 shows a slight increase again, due to increase in mineral fertilizer consumption.
-Data for the years 2012 - 2015 again show decline in consumption, after which it grows in 2015 and 2016.
+Emissions for the years 2009 and 2010 decline sharply, mostly related to economic recession and a major decrease in the consumption of mineral fertilizers, while the year 2011 shows an increase again, due to increase in mineral fertilizer consumption.
+Data for the years 2012 - 2014 again show decline in their consumption, with an all time low in 2014.